spacebel/QC-MMS/README.md

 This project is a GSTP ESA project implemented by Spacebel and Mapradix.

 # QC-MMS Components
 This repository publishes the QC-MMS components implemented by Spacebel and published under Apache License 2.0.
-The implemtation of these components uses third party packages published under licenses listed in the 3rd-party-licenses text file.
+The implementation of these components uses third party packages published under licenses listed in the 3rd-party-licenses text file.

 ## QI_MetadataCatalog
 The Quality Indicators (QIs)  Metadata Catalog provides a REST interface to manage (insert, update, delete, retrieve) the metadata information including the quality information (quality indicators)